Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: Methodology

-which indicates that we can also put all the normalization in the context of quadratic minimization.}:

-which we refer to as \textit{singular-value}, \textit{column-wise}, \textit{row-wise} and \textit{sign normalization}, respectively.
-Here we assume that $m$ is the input dimension and $n$ is the output dimension, therefore row- and column-normalizations correspond to normalizing along the input and output dimensions, respectively.
+Here we assume that $d_{\rm in}$ is the input dimension and $d_{\rm out}$ is the output dimension.
+Therefore row- and column-normalizations correspond to normalizing along the input and output dimensions, respectively.
+It can be verified that different normalization schemes arise naturally from the steepest ascent direction under different matrix norms \citep{bernstein2024modular,bernstein2024old,pethick2025scion,bernstein2025modular}.
+Many existing optimizers employ different normalization techniques.
+For example, Sign-SGD/Adam utilize $\|\cdot\|_{1\rightarrow \infty}$ (sign normalization)\footnote{ Here we use the matrix induced norm.
+For any matrix $A\in\mathbb{R}^{n\times m}$, define

-It is worth mentioning that multiple existing works can be summarized in this gradient normalization framework.
-For example, Sign-SGD/Adam utilize $\|\cdot\|_{1\rightarrow \infty}$ (sign normalization) to achieve gradient normalization, Muon~\citep{jordan2024muon} utilizes $\|\cdot\|_{2\rightarrow 2}$ norm (singular-value normalization), whereas SCION~\citep{pethick2025scion} and SlimAdam~\citep{kalra2025can} apply different norms for different layers to achieve better performance.
+where $\|\cdot\|_a$ and $\|\cdot\|_b$ are vector $\ell_{a}$ and $\ell_b$ norms.} to achieve gradient normalization, Muon~\citep{jordan2024muon} utilizes $\|\cdot\|_{2\rightarrow 2}$ norm (singular-value normalization), whereas SCION~\citep{pethick2025scion} and SlimAdam~\citep{kalra2025can} apply different norms for different layers to achieve better performance.
+Below we systematically analyze the effect of each normalization scheme separately.

 \textbf{Computational cost of different normalizations}.
 In terms of the computational cost, the normalization techniques discussed in \eqref{eq:lmo_different_oracle} can be quite different.
 In particular, singular-value normalization requires computing full SVD, which is the most time consuming compared to the rest.
-Even though efficient approximation methods of SVD has been studied in \cite{jordan2024muon,ma2024swan} (e.g., the Newton-Schulz (NS) procedure), they are still much more time consuming as compare with the other three normalization techniques, see Table \ref{tab:normalization_time} for a test on the time required for different normalizations\footnote{In all following experiments, we conduct singular-value normalization with the Newton-Schulz (NS) procedure as in \cite{jordan2024muon,ma2024swan}.}.
+Even though efficient approximation methods of SVD have been studied in \citet{jordan2024muon,ma2025swan} (e.g., the Newton-Schulz (NS) procedure), they are still much more time consuming as compared with the other three normalization techniques, see Table \ref{tab:normalization_time} for a test on the time required for different normalizations.